leopauly/Deep-Learning/DNN structures study/Readme.md

-This folder contains the progams to study the effectiveness of different network architectures.
+This folder contains the programs to study the effectiveness of different network architectures.